The Naval Academy hosts a number of activities that involve STEM. They include:

 The STEM Office hosts several STEM events just for middle-school age girls throughout the year.

 A program developed by female engineering faculty at USNA to encourage Middle School girls to consider engineering as a career.
 The week-long summer day camp includes design challenges and competition, team building, hands-on activities, tours of labs and research areas, and networking with professional female engineers.
+The theme for Summer 2014 was "Design Like Da Vinci".

 One-day workshops are offered during the year for middle-school age girls, where students participate in a variety of hands-on STEM activities, and interact with female USNA faculty and midshipmen.